 3) Comparative advantage vs. competitive advantage

-Investigate the theories, empirical findings and experiences (industrial policy cases) of static “comparative advantage” and dynamic “competitive advantage” in order to elucidate the potential (with identified prerequisites) and limits of industrial development based on the creation of “competitive advantage.”
+Investigate the theories, empirical findings and experiences (on industrial policy cases) of static “comparative advantage” and dynamic “competitive advantage” in order to elucidate the potential (with identified prerequisites) and limits of industrial development based on the creation of “competitive advantage.”
 A comparative verification will be conducted using a general equilibrium global trade and investment model.

 4) Industrial and growth policies carried out by public-private partnership (PPP) under the ongoing process of globalization in economic/business activities